 While your allergies may be a hard thing to kick to the curb for good, you don’t need to be a magician to mask the pesky symptoms that come with them.
 Instead, try out these simple solutions from makeup artists and beauty experts across the country.

 Chronic sinus or allergy problems can leave you feeling as though your nose is perpetually stuffed.
 To breathe freely again, many sinus sufferers rely on nasal irrigation, a technique that flushes out clogged nasal passages using a saltwater solution.

 "I find it to be the first line of defense in dealing with complicated sinus problems and allergy problems," says Evangeline Lausier, MD, assistant clinical professor of medicine and director of clinical services at Duke University's department of...

 They say the eyes are the windows to the soul, and that is exactly where allergies appear first.

 To brighten the eye area, skip the black and brown mascaras.
-Instead, grab a dark blue mascara (the navy shade counteracts with any redness) in a waterproof formula that won’t smear should you tear up outdoors, says New York makeup artist Margina Dennis.
+Instead, grab a dark blue mascara (the navy shade counteracts any redness) in a waterproof formula that won’t smear should you tear up outdoors, says New York makeup artist Margina Dennis.